murat-yasar/SimpleJavascriptProjects/README.md

 # SimpleJavascriptProjects
-You can find some simple JS projects that I have developed
+## You can find some simple JS projects that I have developed
+1. Counter